Background image

 Career Events

-Artistic Gymnastics Womens All-Around
+Artistic Gymnastics Women's All-Around

 Emily's Story

-After seeing how much fun her sister had doing Gymnastics, Emily Whitehead decided to start the sport at the age of four, her first club was Waverley Gymnastics Club.
+After seeing how much fun her sister had doing Gymnastics, Emily Whitehead decided to start the sport at the age of four.
+Her first club was Waverley Gymnastics Club.
 She soon started to prove herself as one of Australia’s youngest and brightest talents.

 In 2016 she was due to attend the Pacific Rim Championships as well as the Olympic test event.
 However, after she suffered a torn calf muscle, she was ruled out of competing, which meant she’d miss her chance to qualify for the Olympics.

-Once recovered from her injury, Whitehead started to produce her best results to date.
 This started with her performance at the 2017 L’International Gymnix, the Senior International cup was held in Canada and there she placed 10th in the all-around.
 In 2018 at the Melbourne World Cup she triumphed further with a silver medal on vault.

 She made her Olympic debut at the Tokyo Games fulfilling a lifelong dream to represent her country on the world’s greatest stage.

-Whitehead’s scores from across the four apparatus totalled 52.298 for an overall ranking of 44th.
+Emily’s scores from across the four apparatus totalled 52.298 for an overall ranking of 44th.

 Read More